google-ai-edge/mediapipe/docs/solutions/holistic.md

 is `false` or [static_image_mode](#static_image_mode) is `true`.
 Default to `true`.

+#### refine_face_landmarks

+Whether to further refine the landmark coordinates around the eyes and lips, and output additional landmarks around the irises.
+Default to `false`.

 #### min_detection_confidence

 Minimum confidence value (`[0.0, 1.0]`) from the person-detection model for the